aurajs/website/source/getting-started/index.md

 This starts the `app` by saying that it should search for components anywhere in the `body` of your HTML document.

-If you want to restrict to scope to your application to a particular element, or set of elements in your document, you can pass a selector to start :
+If you want to restrict to scope to your application to a particular element, or set of elements in your document, you can pass a selector to start:

 ```js
 app.start('#container');